krzys9876/42warsaw_java/README.md

 ## Type-level programming

 Dive deeper into OOP by modelling the program and data flow by using types.
+Let types guide the program execution.
+Often combined with functional programming.

 ## Functional Programming

 If you like math this is for you - a program as a set of _pure_ functions that transform input to output.
+Embrace immutability that helps in reasoning about the code.

 ## Backend

 Java is a king (or queen...) of backend.
 By using SpringBoot you are able to provide services to any distributed application you may think.
+Try not to lose yourself in a sea of libraries.

 ## Test-Driven Development

 Although not specific to Java, it is worth knowing it exists and how useful it may be.
+At first counterintuitive, when done right it may become your primary way of writing complex programs.

 ## Beyond Java